-First, we find out the exact reason for which a particular training is required
+First, we find out the exact purpose for which a particular training is required

 Then we identify the people who need the training for bridging the knowledge gap

-Fix the skill which needs to be upgraded and accordingly find the best suited training solution
+Fix the skill which needs to be upgraded and accordingly find suitable training solutions

 This approach takes into account the organisational goals and objectives and checks whether the training is in line with them.
 It measures the benefits that a training program will have for the overall growth of the organisation.
 This also takes into account people who recommended the training, and why is it actually needed.